Start your new home journey

 Still unsure about the park home lifestyle?
 Here are some commonly asked queries.

-What are the Walls of a Park Home Made of?
+What are the walls of a park home made of?

 Park homes can cost anywhere from £70,000 to £200,000.
-At Tingdene, the homes in our parks range from £139,500 to £319,950.
+Homes in Tingdene Residential Parks range from £139,500 to £319,950.
 This varies depending on the style, location, age of the home and amenities.

 Stucco is a textured exterior paint finish which is made with aggregate material to ensure a hard wearing surface, this is the traditional park home coating.
 For a more modern finish there is Canexel Cladding, a prefinished wood effect cladding material that requires less maintenance than stucco.